How To Freeze Your Credit – Pros & Cons (2026 Guide)

 What is a credit freeze?

-A credit freeze, also known as a security freeze, is a free tool that allows you to restrict access to your credit report.
-They make it harder for criminals to open credit accounts in your name without your approval.
+A credit freeze, also known as a security freeze, is a free tool that limits access to your credit report.
+By placing a freeze, you make it significantly harder for identity thieves to open new credit accounts in your name without your permission.
+This can be especially helpful after a data breach, where your personal information might be exposed.

 How does a credit freeze work?

-A 2018 federal law — the Economic Growth, Regulatory Relief, and Consumer Protection Act, allows you to freeze and unfreeze your credit file for free.
-You can also request a free freeze for your children if they are 16 or under.
+Thanks to the Economic Growth, Regulatory Relief, and Consumer Protection Act of 2018, you can now freeze and unfreeze your credit files at no cost.
+This law also allows you to place a free freeze on your child’s credit file if they are 16 or under, providing an extra layer of protection for minors.

 Child identity theft